DanielHabenicht/danielhabenicht.github.io/_posts/2021-04-07-first-ctf-at-tu-berlin-bambi.md

  - [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
    For writing the exploit in a simple jupyter notebook.

-Allowed for a hassle free search for vulnerabilities
+allowed for a hassle free search for vulnerabilities

 ## Stonksexchange Vulnerability